 - Visit the app store and install back the new version of the app.

-In case your touch screen does not resume to normal working after reinstalling the app, consider deleting the app.
+In case your touch screen does not resume normal working after reinstalling the app, consider deleting the app.
 You may want to delete the app and relaunch it to see if it works, and the touch screen responds.

 If the problem persists, it means the affected app is likely the problem and needs to be permanently deleted and checked if the touch screen works properly.

 On a similar occasion, you may need to contact the app developer and see if they have the solution for the same.
 To contact the app developer, use the steps below.